 TOWSON, Md. — Going for the trifecta.

-"A lot of these student athletes put their blood, sweat and tears into it.
+"A lot of these student-athletes put their blood, sweat, and tears into it.
 So, to see those rewards come back, not just being acknowledged for what they have been doing is great for everyone," said head coach Jay Ramirez.

 The Tigers dominated the 2025 All-EAGL Team awards.

-Beginning with senior Lauren Keener, who was first team bars and second team beam.
+Beginning with senior Lauren Keener, who was first-team bars and second-team beam.

-"I was really proud of myself and really excited that I was named to.
+"I was really proud of myself and really excited that I was named too.
 I definitely like competing beam more just because I feel more calm up there.
 More nervous for bars, but I like practicing bars better," Keener said.

-Joining her is senior Clara Hong, who was first team in bars, beam and floor.
+Joining her is senior Clara Hong, who was first-team in bars, beam, and floor.

 "Been super gratifying," Hong said, "I feel like this final year, I've done the best that I could.
 I feel like I'm really thriving and doing the best gymnastics that I've done."